-During 2023, Askin continued to conduct formal supplier investigations.
-The suppliers selected include Askin's key suppliers and new material suppliers.
+During 2024, Askin continued to conduct formal supplier investigations.
+The group of suppliers investigated included both domestic and international raw material suppliers, domestic goods suppliers, and service suppliers including labour and information technology.
 Each supplier was issued the Askin Modern Slavery Policy, the Askin Supplier Code of Conduct, and the Askin Modern Slavery Questionnaire.
-The group of suppliers included both domestic and international raw material suppliers, domestic goods suppliers, and service suppliers including labour.

-All responses to the questionnaire were reviewed and in circumstances where suppliers had provided insufficient or incomplete answers, they were contacted directly by the Askin procurement team for follow up questioning.
+Responses to the questionnaire were reviewed and in circumstances where suppliers had provided insufficient or incomplete answers, they were contacted directly by the Askin procurement team for follow up questioning.